A DIY fire table can be such a beautiful addition to your backyard.

 Therefore, it wouldn’t be vulnerable to the elements of weather.

-Could you imagine having the freedom to move anywhere with your pretty table?
-Yes, life can be blissful and magical.
+Could you imagine having the freedom to move anywhere with your pretty table for fire pit purposes?

 The cheapest way to have a stylish yet simple to make table is by embracing minimalism.